mpersano/not-qix/README.md

 Building for windows
 --------------------

-See [this](https://gist.github.com/mpersano/14d2227462ebbfee4b92) for instructions on cross-compiling the prerequisites.
+See [this](https://gist.github.com/mpersano/14d2227462ebbfee4b92) for instructions on cross-compiling dependent libraries.

     mkdir build
     cd build